 Report at Meeting

-Each advisor or officer required to attend a program shall report on the program's contents at a meeting of the full membership of the student organization the advisor or officer represented at the program.
+Each adviser or officer required to attend a program shall report on the program's contents at a meeting of the full membership of the student organization the adviser or officer represented at the program.
 Education Code 51.9361(f)

 A program under this section may address any issue determined appropriate by the postsecondary educational institution and must address: